cyclejs-community/component-combinators/documentation/EFSM.md

 - A transition **MAY** have an event guard
 - If a transition between two states have one or several action response guards, then for any incoming events, **at least ONE** of the guards **MUST** pass.
 - (events and actions) guard predicates **MUST** be pure functions - or in a more relaxed manner **MAY** have side-effects which do not affect the evaluation of other guards for the same event
+- model update functions MUST be pure functions.
+- To ensure event guards, action guards, model update functions do not update the state machine model, a clone of that model is passed to those functions (**IMPLEMENTED??**).
+- All functions part of the transitions configuration must be synchronous functions (event guards, action guards, model updates)
 - Run-To-Completion (RTC) semantics : a state machine completes processing of each event before it can start processing the next event
 	- Additional events occurring while the state machine is busy processing an event are dropped
 - FSM configured functions **MUST NOT** modify the model object parameter that they receive
 - FSM configured functions **MUST** be synchronous and immediately compute and return their value
 - FSM configured functions **MAY** throw, and that results in the state machine re-throwing the exception
 - if `action_request` property has no driver associated, then the request field **MUST** be null (**implemented??**)
 - if `action_request` property is none then `transition_evaluation.action_guard` **MUST** be Null  (**implemented??**)
 - an action request **MUST** have an action response associated.
 Otherwise, the state machine will block without end, waiting for a response.